rrgalvan/freefem-mode/README.md

 Install:
 --------

-Copy the file freefem++-mode.el into a directory that is in your Emacs *load-path* variable.
+Copy the file *freefem++-mode.el* into any directory located in your Emacs *load-path*.
 Then, add the appropriate lines into your *.emacs* configuration file, for instance:

 ```lisp